ethereum/pos-evolution/pos-evolution.md

 The maliciously occurrency of reorgs are instead caused by an adversary who seeks to exploit reorgs for its own gain.
 This enables attacks like double-spending or front-running.
 Reorgs can be classified in two categories: *ex post reorgs*, i.e., an adversary observes a block which subsequently attempts to fork out, and *ex ante reorgs*, i.e., an adversary attempts to fork out a future block that is unknown to the adversary at the start of the attack.

-*Finality is a situation where a fork choice rule so strongly favors a block that it is mathematically impossible, or economically infeasible for that block to get reorged.
-In some fork choice rules, reorgs cannot happen; the fork choice rule simply extends the existing chain by appending any blocks that have been finalized through consensus.
-In other fork choice rules, reorgs are very frequent.* [https://www.paradigm.xyz/2021/07/ethereum-reorgs-after-the-merge]
+*Finality is a situation where a fork-choice rule so strongly favors a block that it is mathematically impossible, or economically infeasible for that block to get reorged.
+In some fork-choice rules, reorgs cannot happen; the fork-choice rule simply extends the existing chain by appending any blocks that have been finalized through consensus.
+In other fork-choice rules, reorgs are very frequent.* [https://www.paradigm.xyz/2021/07/ethereum-reorgs-after-the-merge]

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_5a39c227f23713121e7e5a8f59e04d95.png)